-Therefore, having a third-party bike insurance is mandatory in India as per the Indian Motor Vehicles Act 1988.
-A two-wheeler owner needs this cover as it compensates the injured third-party for any loss or damages caused to them by the insured vehicle.
+Therefore, having third-party bike insurance is mandatory in India as per the Indian Motor Vehicles Act 1988.
+A two-wheeler owner needs this cover as it compensates the injured third party for any loss or damages caused to them by the insured vehicle.

 The premium rates of third-party bike insurance are determined by the two-wheeler's engine capacity (cc).
 Moreover, the rates are announced by the IRDAI and keep on changing by 10-20% every year.

-The third-party bike insurance rates applicable from 1st June 2022 are highlighted in below table-
+The third-party bike insurance rates applicable from 1st June 2022 for a year are displayed in below table-

 Up to 75 CC | Rs 538 |